Yni-Viar/scp-so/README.md

-# scp-game
+# SCP Site Offline

 An SCP game.
+Currently in *pre-alpha* state.

 - Assets are licensed by [CC-BY-SA 3.0](/LICENSE.CCBYSA3) license.
 More info about SCP licensing at [SCP-Wiki](https://scp-wiki.wikidot.com/licensing-guide).